wpendl99/.github/profile/webServices/startUpService/startUpService.md

 You must use the same start up GitHub repository that you created in the earlier instruction.
 Update the README.md file with things that you learn as you work on your start up.
 As you make changes to your HTML, CSS, and JavaScript commit those changes and push them to GitHub.
 You will need at least four commits to get full credit, but in reality you should have many more than that.

-Remember to use the `Live Server VS Code extension` to see what your code looks like in the browser.
-Also use the browser's debugger window to debug your CSS and JavaScript.
-You can also debug your service JavaScript running on Node.js using the built in VS Code debugger.
+Remember to use the browser's debugger window to debug your frontend HTML, CSS and JavaScript.
+You can also debug your backend service JavaScript running on Node.js using the built in VS Code debugger.

 Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous start up deployment script with a copy of the `deployService.sh` script from the [Simon Service repository](https://github.com/webprogramming260/simon-service/blob/main/deployService.sh) and use `startup` for the service parameter (`-s`).